danfuzz/samizdat/doc/samizdat-0/library-boolean.md

   commutative &mdash; but otherwise arbitrary &mdash; ordering.

 * Tokens compare by type as primary, and value as secondary.
-  With types equal, highlets without a value order earlier than ones with a value.
+  With types equal, tokens without a value order earlier than ones with a value.

 #### `lowOrderIs value1 value2 check1 check2? <> boolean`